-3. New development projects that include landscape areas of 500 sq. ft. or more and existing rehabilitated landscapes over 2,500 square-feet that are associated with a building or landscape permit, plan check, or design review area subject to the California State Model Water Efficient Landscape Ordinance, as amended.
-The Applicant shall submit a complete Landscape Documentation Package.
-The Landscape Documentation Package shall include: A Landscape Water Budget which includes the Maximum Applied Water Allowance (MAWA) and Estimated Applied Water Use calculations and three copies of the Landscapeing plan for new exterior use when the Site exceeds 10,000 square-feet in size, when the Project is a Non-Residential use, or when the Project involves Multi-Family Dwellings or mixed uses.

-- a.
-Project information including the date, project Applicant, total landscape area, water supply, water purveyor; - b.
+- 3. New development projects that include Landscape Areas of 500 sq. ft. or more and existing rehabilitated Landscape Areas over 2,500 square-feet that are associated with a Jurisdiction's building or landscape permit, plan check, or design review shall comply with the Model Water Efficient Landscape Ordinance.
+The Applicant shall submit a complete Landscape Documentation Package which shall include: A Landscape Water Budget which includes the Maximum Applied Water Allowance (MAWA) calculations and three copies of the Landscapeing plan for new exterior use when the Site exceeds 10,000 square-feet in size, when the Project is a Non-Residential use, or when the Project involves Multi-Family Dwellings or mixed uses. - a.
+Project information including the date, project Applicant, total Landscape Area, water supply, water purveyor; - b.
 A Landscape Water Budget which includes the Maximum Applied Water Allowance (MAWA) and Estimated Applied Water Use (ETWU) calculations with three copies of the Landscape plan; - c.
 Soil analysis and recommendations (from a soil laboratory); - d.
 Landscape design/project notes; plant legend; plant count; - e.
 Landscape design hydrozone water use; - f.
 Irrigation design/irrigation project notes; - g.
 Grading design plan from an Engineer;

 Section Seven: Amendment of Rule 22-D-1-h, Action on Application for Permit to Create/Establish a Water Distribution System h.
 Permit shall identify whether interties to other systems are allowed and shall identify restrictions or prohibitions on such interties, including devices to prevent cross-contamination of systems.
-MPWMD shall not approve any Water Permit for new Connections to the California American Water system, based on California American Water's authorized water rights, due to the inability of a permitted Water Distribution System to deliver adequate water quality or quantity to Parcels within its Service Area until there is full compliance by California
+MPWMD shall not approve any Water Permit for new Connections to amendment to the California American Water system, due to the inability of a permitted Non-California American Water Company Water Distribution System to deliver adequate water quality or quantity to Parcels within its Service Area until there is full compliance by California American Water with State Water Resources Control Board Order No. WR 95-10 (as amended); California American Water compliance with the March 2006 Final Decision of the Seaside Groundwater Basin Adjudication (as amended); and water is available in the respective Jurisdiction's Allocation for release to the Parcels(s);

-Rule 22 shall be amended as shown in bold italics (bold italics) and strikethrough (strikethrough) to address situations such as the Malpaso Water Company Water Entitlement where new Connections to the California American Water Company Water Distribution System may occur.
+Rule 22-D-1-h shall be amended as shown in bold italics (bold italics) and strikethrough (strikethrough) to address instances (e.g. the Malpaso Water Company Water Entitlement) where new Connections to the California American Water Company Water Distribution System may occur.